 How we assess your application

-The Carrier licensing guide [link TBC] explains how we manage applications for carrier licences.
+The Carrier licensing guide explains how we manage applications for carrier licences.

 Once you hold a licence

-Licence holders also have to report on your activities as a condition of your licence.
+Licence holders may also be required to report on activities as a condition of their licence.